-Migration to Mexico is on the rise.
-People planning for retirement, baby-boomers looking to spend winters in warmer climates, retired or semi retired folks who want to live in Mexico full-time and, increasingly, professional people who can tele-work using the Internet are some of the types of people who are considering to move their lives south of the border.
+People planning for retirement, baby-boomers looking to spend winters in warmer climates, retired or semi retired folks who want to live in Mexico full-time and, increasingly, professional people who can work flexibly using the Internet are some of the types of people who are considering a move to Mexico.

 Whether it’s for retirement, to take an extended sabbatical, to work or set-up a business, Mexico has become a country on foreigners’ radars.
 From the emails and inquiries we receive, we can conclude that most of those interested in moving here live in the United States and Canada, although interest from some European nationals is also noticeable.

 When you begin to plan your move to Mexico, one of the first considerations you will need to take into account is the type of visa you’ll need to stay here legally.
-Citizens from many countries (you can find a list on our immigration guide) can arrive in Mexico as tourists and remain for up to 180 days (6 months).
+Citizens from many countries (you can find a list on our immigration guide, see link below) can arrive in Mexico as tourists and remain for up to 180 days (6 months).
 However, you cannot work or settle here on a tourist visa.
-To work or remain in the country beyond the 180 day tourist limit you will need to apply for and be granted an appropriate FM3 or FM2 visa.
+To work or remain in the country beyond the 180 day tourist limit you will need to apply for and be granted an appropriate temporary or permanent resident visa.